ashn-dot-dev/site/src/blog/wip-the-mellifera-master-plan-to-improve-performance-and-portability.md

 install script or something.
 But even as it is now, installing and running standalone Mellifera tooling on macOS and Linux is not too difficult.

-Okay so how does one install Mellifera on Windows?
+Okay, so how does one install Mellifera on Windows?
 Uhhh..
-Well installing Python on Windows can be a little bit of a pain, but as long as you have an up-to-date Python install then...
+Well...
+Installing Python on Windows can be a little bit of a pain, but as long as you have an up-to-date Python install then...
 Oh wait Nuitka on Windows requires a C compiler with support for C11 installed, so I guess we need to install Visual